Azure/acr/docs/AAD-OAuth.md

   2. The AAD refresh token is sent back to the user so they can initiate a token refresh cycle against AAD.
 If no AAD refresh token is sent, then the client won't have this credential at hand to initiate a credential refresh.

 The cycle to get credentials looks as follows:
-  1. Call `/oauth2/exchange` presenting the AAD refresh token and the AAD access token.
+  1. Call `POST /oauth2/exchange` presenting the AAD refresh token and the AAD access token.
 The service will return you an ACR refresh token.
-  2. Call `/oauth2/token` presenting the ACR refresh token.
+  2. Call `POST /oauth2/token` presenting the ACR refresh token.
 The service will return you an ACR access token which you can use to call the Azure Container Registry's APIs.

-## Calling `/oauth2/exchange` to get an ACR refresh token
+## Calling `POST /oauth2/exchange` to get an ACR refresh token

 In this example, we'll try to obtain an ACR refresh token from existing AAD tokens.
 Assume you have the following:
   1. A valid container registry, which here we'll call `contosoregistry.azurecr.io`.